 At Gislen Software, we have a very low employee attrition rate.
 Typically, it is within 2-5%/year.
 However, the Indian IT industry has a very high attrition rate.
 Some studies indicate a rate that is as high as 23%.
-At Gislen Software, we have, at the same time, only had an employee attrition rate of 2-5% per year.
+At Gislen Software, we have experienced an employee attrition rate of 2-5% per year simultaneously.
 However, IT employee attrition is usually very high in India and worldwide.
-Some of India’s top IT companies have had employee attrition rates as high as or above 20%.
+Some of India’s top IT companies have experienced employee attrition rates as high as 20% or higher.

 Many of our staff have stayed for more than ten years.
-Some have even been with us almost from the beginning, more than two decades ago.
-Why have we managed to have such a low employee attrition rate at Gislen Software?
+Some have even been with us for almost two decades, from the beginning.
+Why have we achieved such a low employee attrition rate at Gislen Software?
 We cannot claim to have found the silver bullet.
-However, we believe we have done something right since our employee attrition is as low as it is.
+However, we believe we have done something right, as our employee attrition rate is as low as it is.

 The advantage of being smaller

 Of course, being a smaller company is an advantage when you want to have a lower employee attrition rate.
 It is much easier to see every person when the crowd is small.
 Employees get a broader perspective.
-They can see the wholeness and not a tiny part.
+They can see the wholeness, not just a tiny part.
 Seeing the big picture is often impossible when working with a larger company.
-Since the personal relationship is essential, a lower employee attrition rate is more to be expected.
+Since the personal relationship is essential, a lower employee attrition rate is expected.

-At the same time, a small company does not have the financial muscles and brand recognition in the employment market.
-Therefore, recruiting top talents may be more challenging for a small business.
+At the same time, a small company lacks the financial resources and brand recognition in the employment market.
+Therefore, recruiting top talent may be more challenging for a small business.
 Some of the big companies have given up on retention.
-Instead, They are trying to recruit great people and get the most out of them as fast as possible.
+Instead, they are trying to recruit top talent and maximise their potential as quickly as possible.
 We believe that this is a short-term solution.
 We think clients will appreciate working with a supplier who has a low attrition rate.
-Among other advantages, a lesser attrition rate will reduce the cost and time lost on knowledge transfer over time.
+Among other advantages, a lower attrition rate will reduce the cost and time lost on knowledge transfer over time.

 Hygiene factors